galacticcouncil/Basilisk-node/pallets/registry/README.md

 For each newly registered asset, a sequential id is assigned to that asset.
 This id identifies the asset and can be used directly in transfers or any other operation which works with an asset ( without performing any additioanl asset check or asset retrieval).

-There is a mapping between the name aand asset id stored as well which helps and is used in AMM Implementation where there is a need to register a pool asset and only name is provided ( see `get_or_create_asset` ).
+There is a mapping between the name and asset id stored as well, which helps and is used in AMM Implementation where there is a need to register a pool asset and only name is provided ( see `get_or_create_asset` ).

 An asset has additional details stored on chain such as name and type.